Xela3026/yabbr-docs/docs/members/member-list.md

 To configure Email2SMS for a member:

-1. Select the virtual number within Yabbr that will be used to send your SMS.
+1. Select the virtual number within <BrandName/> that will be used to send your SMS.
 This is the 'Virtual Number Assignment'.

 2. Select whether the content of your SMS will be generated from the email’s Subject or Body.
 This is the 'SMS Content from'.
 By default, it is the subject.